eicket/myWSJTEncoder/README.md

 ## ft8code utility

-For FT8, the source-encoded message, 14-bit CRC, parity bits and channel symbols can te verified with the excellent FT8code.exe tool, packaged with the WSJTX app :
+For FT8, the source-encoded message, 14-bit CRC, parity bits and channel symbols can be verified with the excellent FT8code.exe tool, packaged with the WSJTX app :

 C:\WSJT\wsjtx\bin>ft8code "FREE FRE FREE"

-Some comments in my code, refer to the output of this utility for a free text message with contents "FREE FRE FREE"
+Some comments in the code, refer to the output of this utility for a free text message with contents "FREE FRE FREE"

 ## Java environment